UCI-GDIM31/class-activities-ZiyingHuang3/README.md

 ### W3
 1. input: float playerhittime, float beattime output: bool true=hit false=miss

+### W4
+table#4
+line 5: SerializeField make this variable visible and it is private.
+Float is a number like 1.0. _moveSpeed is how fast the cat moves and it is 1.0f line 22: This float variable called translation and it is a player's input on Vertical axis.
+This multiplies cat's speed multiplies Time_deltatime makes this frame by frame at the same speed line 25: The transform of the game object and translate(x, y, z) make it moves forward and backward.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727